Companion Animal Overpopulation

 Through APNM's sister organization, Animal Protection Voters, we work to help communities and animals through legislative avenues that can help solve New Mexico's companion animal overpopulation problems.
 These efforts include updating ordinances and policies to limit unchecked breeding, to enhance animal care and control capabilities, and to secure capital outlay funds for spay-neuter facilities.

-Animal Protection Voters has worked with New Mexico legislators to secure substantial capital funds for the construction of a spay-neuter facility and the purchase of two mobile clinics in Albuquerque.
-The new high-quality, high-volume facility - to be known as the Bemis Clinic - is scheduled to be open to the public and rescue groups by mid-2010 at the Eastside Animal Care Center.
+Animal Protection Voters worked with New Mexico legislators in years past to secure substantial capital funds for the construction of a spay-neuter facility and the purchase of two mobile clinics in Albuquerque.
+The new high-quality, high-volume facility is located at the city's Eastside Animal Care Center.

 In 2007, thanks to the efforts of Animal Protection Voters and a broad coalition of supporters, New Mexico legislators passed the Animal Sheltering Act, which created the Animal Sheltering Board.
 The Animal Sheltering Board has the potential to play a vital role in future spay-neuter initiatives in the state.